-The discussion above concludes that while the Halal Product Guarantee Law presents challenges, particularly regarding the potential for perceived discrimination in its application of halal certification for foreign products, it also underscores Indonesia's commitment to ensuring that the products consumed by Muslims within the country adhere to national halal standards.
-Article 47 of the Halal Product Guarantee Law, which mandates recertification for foreign items lacking mutual recognition agreements, may create the perception of unequal treatment between countries collaborating with Indonesia and those not.
-However, this policy reflects Indonesia's local wisdom, designed to safeguard the halal standards that the Indonesian people trust and believe in.
+The discussion above concludes that while Halal Product Guarantee Law presents challenges, particularly regarding the potential for perceived discrimination in its application of halal certification for foreign products, it also underscores Indonesia's commitment to ensuring that the products consumed by Muslims within the country adhere to national halal standards.
+Article 47 of Halal Product Guarantee Law, which mandates recertification for foreign items lacking mutual recognition agreements, may create the perception of unequal treatment between countries that collaborate with Indonesia and those that do not.
+However, this policy is a reflection of Indonesia's local wisdom, designed to safeguard the halal standards that the Indonesian people trust and believe in.

-The policy of re-examining the halalness of international products should not be viewed as a barrier to trade but as a form of cultural respect and an essential part of business in a multicultural context.
-This approach aligns with multiculturalism, emphasizing respecting local customs and beliefs in international trade.
+The policy of re-examining the halalness of international products should not be viewed as a barrier to trade but rather as a form of cultural respect and an essential part of doing business in a multicultural context.
+This approach aligns with the concept of multiculturalism, emphasizing the importance of respecting local customs and beliefs in international trade.

-In conclusion, the significance of halal certification is deeply connected to the religious rights of Muslim consumers, and efforts to protect the integrity of the Halal Product Guarantee Law can be supported by the principles outlined in Article XX of the GATT.
-These principles affirm that halal certification is not a trade barrier but a non-negotiable requirement that upholds consumers' religious and cultural rights.
-To alleviate conflicts in international trade, it is vital to work towards standardizing both the substantive content and halal certification processes, ensuring that all stakeholders' diverse needs are met with fairness and respect.
+In conclusion, the significance of halal certification is deeply connected to the religious rights of Muslim consumers, and efforts to protect the integrity of Halal Product Guarantee Law can be supported by the principles outlined in Article XX of the GATT.
+These principles affirm that halal certification is not a trade barrier but a non-negotiable requirement that upholds the religious and cultural rights of consumers.
+To alleviate conflicts in international trade, it is vital to work towards standardizing both the substantive content and processes of halal certification, ensuring that the diverse needs of all stakeholders are met with fairness and respect.